Skip to main content

 Prerequisites

-• Access to a Windows Machine.
+• Access to a Windows machine

-• At least 4 CPUs and 8 GB of RAM on the Windows Machine.
+• RAM: At least 8 GB

-1. Download Docker Compose file
+1. Download the Docker Compose File

 Levo provides pre-built Docker images for the Satellite that can be installed via Docker Compose.